tonylira0327/forgn_agnt/index.markdown

 The defendant's attorneys said that they would seek a new trial, and if denied one, would appeal the case.
 The case went to a jury after an argument by the defense that the government had made no showing that Viereck had engaged in unlawful or un-American activities.
 In reply, Special Prosecutor William Power Maloney said that there was clear evidence that the defendant was "the American mouthpiece of the Nazis in Berlin, the American apostle of the murderous, lying rogues of the Wilhelmstrasse."
 Vierick, 57 years old, registered with the State Department as "an author and journalist," giving a Munich newspaper and the German Library of Information as his employers.
 He was born in Germany but came to this country as a child and is an American citizen.
 The government charged that he directed a propaganda system which included the distribution of pro-German and anti-British matter under congressional franks.
 In that connection, the government presented witnesses during the twelve-day trial who testified that Viereck wrote one or more speeches for the late Senator Lundeen of Minnesota and that these were mailed under Congressional franks by George Hill, a clerk in the office of Representative Fish of New York.
 Hill was convicted last month of perjury for telling a grand jury that he was not acquainted with Viereck.
 Mr. Fish testified that Hill's mailing activities were a purely private business not connected with employment in his office.
 As he recalled to the jury the government's evidence, Mr. Maloney made this reference to the New York Representative:
 "Congressman Fish, that windy warrior who cowered in his tent while his poor, unfortunate clerk took the rap."
 Viereck did not take the stand for the defense.
 His counsel undertook to show that prior to Pearl Harbor, both advocates and opponents of the Administration's foreign policy made use of the free Congressional mailing privilege to distribute their views.
 Justice Letts ruled, however, that what others had done was irrelevant to the charge against Viereck.

-#### Long an Apologist for Germany

-Viereck's background is unimportant for this particular project, so not included.
+The next section covered Viereck's background, which is unimportant for this particular project, so not included.
 If you would like to learn more about George Viereck, you can find out more about his case and about him here: https://www.fara.us/resources-criminal and https://en.wikipedia.org/wiki/George_Sylvester_Viereck

 # About this Source